Aliases for H1-4 Gene

 External Ids for H1-4 Gene

 Previous HGNC Symbols for H1-4 Gene

 Histones are basic nuclear proteins responsible for nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H1 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
 This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Aug 2015]

 GeneCards Summary for H1-4 Gene

 H1-4 (H1.4 Linker Histone, Cluster Member) is a Protein Coding gene.
 Diseases associated with H1-4 include Rahman Syndrome.
-Among its related pathways are Cellular Senescence (REACTOME) and Apoptotic cleavage of cellular proteins.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Signaling events mediated by HDAC Class III.
 An important paralog of this gene is H1-5.